Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-three-project-requirements.md

 1. Introduce your project by paraphrasing its README.

-2. Click the link in the README to open the deployed app on Heroku.
+2. Click the link in the README to open the deployed app on Netlify.

 3. Demonstrate the application's authentication features by signing up a new user, logging out that user, then logging in with your preferred user.